tairH/Weather-Favorites-Demo/README.md

 # WeatherFavorites

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.0. and with .Net 5 & EntityFrameworkCore
+This project was coded with [Angular Material UI](https:https://material.angular.io/) and with [.Net 5 & EntityFrameworkCore] (https://devblogs.microsoft.com/dotnet/announcing-the-release-of-ef-core-5-0/)

 it was used:

 ## Client:

+Uses:
-### angular-redux
+* angular-redux
-### angular ngrx store
+* angular ngrx store
-### angular-router
+* angular-router

 Run `npm insall`,
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## server

+Uses:
-### used HttpClient custom class for server callbacks to AccuWeather api's
+* HttpClient custom service (for server callbacks to AccuWeather api's)
-### Use swagger
+* Use swagger
-### EnabledCors for Dev Environment
+* Enabled Cors - for Dev Environment
-### manage environment variables (apiKey, connection string etc...)
+* manage environment variables (apiKey, connection string etc...)

-Run in Nuget-Package-Console Update-Database cmdlet (Notice the .Infrastracture is startup project).
+Run in Nuget-Package-Console -> Update-Database cmdlet (Notice the .Infrastracture is startup project).
-Run with IISExpress on port https://localhost:44325/
+Run the application on port https://localhost:44325/

 Thank You,